bingeli1212/nitrile-preview/doc/DOC-diagram.md

 If assigning to a node a name is important, then it can be done by allowing an automatic ID to be generated and assigned to the new node.
 This involves of using the underscore as the ID of the node, and by setting the "id" value to an integer.

-By default, the "id" value is set to 0, but it can be changed to another value.
+In the following example the name of the first node will be set to "1" if this is the first node to be created.
+Likewise the next two node will each be assigned the name of "2" and "3".

+    node._ (0,0)
+    node._ (1,2)
+    node._ (3,4)

+By default, the name of the node done this this is way is one plus the id-value that has been set last time.
+This id-value is assumed to be "0" if it has never been set, but nevertheless can be set to any integer at any time.
+For example, if it is set to 10 then the next node created will be assigned a name of "11" if it asks for it.
+For example, the following 'node' command will create a new with an assigned name of '11'.

     set id 10

-When an underscore is encountered as the name of a node, the node will be interpreted as to be asking for an ID that is one greater than the last assigned ID.
+    node._ (5,6)

 Following is an example that will set it up so that the first node will get an ID that is '11', and the next node get a name that is '12',